-- Measure of the resistance to motion of a given fluid - If viscosity is too high, ink will not flow out of nozzles - If viscosity is too low, ink will eject with poor control - Complicated by high shear conditions at nozzles - Influenced by: - Types and concentrations of polymers used - Solids content - Compatibility of ink components

-- Typically characterised using low shear Brookfield viscometers - Rheometers for measuring low viscosity fluids at high shear available, e.g. ARES rheometer - The inkjet printhead is the best rheometer to use!
+- Measure of the resistance to motion of a given fluid - If viscosity is too high, ink will not flow out of nozzles - If viscosity is too low, ink will eject with poor control - Complicated by high shear conditions at nozzles - Typically characterised using low shear viscometers (e.g. Brookfield) - Rheometers for measuring low viscosity fluids at high shear available - The inkjet printhead is the best rheometer to use!